ing-jasb91/ncb-soft/README.md

 This module records the events generated in the execution of the central module.

-It also contains a diff file to define the variables to differentiate between files from the previous day and those that are backed up to the day.
+It also contains a diff file to define the variables to differentiate between files from the previous day and those that are backed up to the You can now enter the different data of the network devices in the "insert_dev.py" scriptday.

 It generates a folder called "logs", where it stores the main_log.txt file